 Clients: Passengers in a multi-car auto accident.

-Defendant: Joint with independent contractor drivers and a major on demand car service.
+Defendant: Joint with independent contractor drivers and Uber.

 The Law: Torts / Personal injury.

-5 Client(s) were passengers of two vehicles owned by two separate individuals working for the same popular ride-share taxi-like company.
-They were stopped at a red light behind one another when a drunk driver rammed his Ford truck into a third vehicle behind both of them which then caused a chain reaction resulting in a 4 car collision.
-Injuries were sustained requiring several surgeries to breast implants and a broken wrist.
-The others needed soft tissue chiropractic services.
+Law Office of Joshua Y. Lee successfully handled this injury case from start to finish despite defendants repeatedly deny liability due to lapse in insurance coverage by the Uber driver.
+The clients were in two separate Uber vehicles who were hit by a drunk driver without insurance.
+They came to our office and we handled it to successful resolution.
+Two Uber vehicles were stopped at a red light behind one another when a drunk driver rammed his Ford truck into a third vehicle behind both of them which then caused a chain reaction resulting in a 4 car collision.
 The drunk driver readily admitted he was drunk and that he didn’t have a license to the police officer filing the report.
+We experienced significant hurdles with this case.

 VI.
-If you are an employer who terminates a long term problem employee with a history of poor performance and multiple documented work related issues, can you still be held liable for discrimination if they are on FMLA at the time of termination?
+If you are an employer who terminates a long term problem employee with a history of poor performance, can you still be held liable for discrimination if they are on FMLA at the time of termination?

 Client: Defended; good guy small engineering company employer.